raphael-group/hierarchical-hotnet/README.md

     DEF 0.2

 ### Running
-We provide a script, `hierarchical_hotnet.py`, for running the entire Hierarchical HotNet pipeline.  **This script will be added shortly.**  This script combines the following steps, which can also be run separately (see `examples/example_commands.sh` and `examples/example_commands_parallel.sh` for examples):
+Hierarchical HotNet has several steps:

-1. Create a similarity matrix for each network by running the `src/create_similarity_matrix.py` script.
+1. Create a similarity matrix by running the `src/create_similarity_matrix.py` script.

-2. Depending on your choice of null model, generate either permuted scores for each set of scores and network by running the `src/find_permutation_bins.py` and `src/permute_scores.py` scripts or permuted networks for each network by running the `src/permute_networks.py` script.
+2. Create permuted data by running the `src/find_permutation_bins.py` and `src/permute_scores.py` scripts (permuted scores) or the `src/permute_networks.py` script (permuted networks).
 In general, it is faster to permute scores than networks.

-3. Construct hierarchies on the observed network and gene scores as well as the permuted networks and gene scores by running the `src/construct_hierarchies.py` script.
+3. Construct hierarchies on observed and permuted data by running the `src/construct_hierarchies.py` script.

-4. Find cuts of the hierarchy by running the `src/find_cluster_sizes.py`, `src/summarize_cluster_sizes.py`, `src/find_cut.py`, and `src/cut_hierarchy.py` scripts, and evaluate the statistical significance of the results by running the `src/compute_p_value.py` script
+4. Summarize the hierarchies by running the `src/summarize_hierarchies.py` script.

 5. Perform the consensus summarization procedure on the results by running the `src/perform_consensus.py` script.

 See `examples/example_commands.sh` or `examples/example_commands_parallel.sh` for full minimal working examples of Hierarchical HotNet that illustrate the use of each of these scripts, including the inputs and outputs for the Hierarchical HotNet pipeline.

-The `hierarchical_hotnet.py` script runs Hierarchical HotNet checks for intermediate results, which it will use if available.
-For example, if the similarity matrices are already available, then the script can skip this step of Hierarchical HotNet.

 ### Output
 Hierarchical HotNet identifies statistically significant regions of a hierarchical clustering of topologically close, high-scoring genes.
 Hierarchical HotNet also performs a consensus across hierarchical clusterings from different networks and gene scores.